ptabriz/IVE_workshop/README.md

 If going on to create VEs for viewing in the Oculus HMD:

+##Vizard VR

+###Operating and Loading IVE environments into WorldViz

 * You will have to rename the image files for them to be read by the Python code.
 Rename the files following the pattern below.<br><br>
 ![](/images/3-c/3-c-i/pano2vr_07.PNG)<br><br>
 * Now you can place the 6 cube face image files into a new folder, name the folder: " ENV ".
 Be sure to place the ENV folder in the same location as IVE_template.py

-* Once image files are in ENV folder open the python script and run
+* Once image files are in ENV folder open the python script with Vizard and run.

 Example file locations<br><br>
 ![](/images/3-c/3-c-i/Vizard_01.png)<br><br>